 - Interview with the MALS director and a faculty member of the Committee on Graduate Studies upon completion of the above materials.

-In addition, students are invited to submit a writing sample from a recent academic, personal, or business-related endeavor.
-Please note that GRE scores are not required.
+In addition, students are encouraged to submit a writing sample from a recent academic, personal, or business-related endeavor.
+Please note that GRE scores are welcome but not required.

 Applicants must submit all required materials by the following deadlines:

 - no later than July 1 for fall entrance;

 - no later than December 1 for spring entrance;